tirzah2/voicegen/README.md

 ### saveUpdatedLyrics

-Updates the lyrics of a file and saves it.
+Updates the Description of a file and saves it.

 **Parameters**:
 - `filePath`: The path of the file.
-- `newLyrics`: The new lyrics.
+- `newLyrics`: The new Description.

 ### refreshMP3Metadata